A Holistic Nurse’s Guide to Creating a Healing Space at Home

 When someone is ill, their system is often more sensitive.

 There is increasing awareness that synthetic fragrances and chemicals can place an additional burden on the body, especially when it is already under stress.
-Keeping things simple allows the system to rest.
+Keeping things simpler allows the system to rest.

 Invite life into the space